kristishqau/Employee-Portal-UI/README.md

 Contributing
 - Fork or branch, add features or fixes, then open a pull request.
 Keep changes small and add tests where appropriate.

-License
-- This repository does not include a specific license file by default.
-If you want to make the project public, add a LICENSE file (for example the MIT license) and update this README.

 Contact / Backend
 - This frontend is designed to be paired with a backend API.
 If you need the backend repository or details about the API contract (models/payloads), see the public backend repository below.